in4lio/yupp/doc/library.md

 ####unfold

 This macro allows to unfold a sequence of specified number of elements (the first argument).<br>
-The second argument is the first element of the sequence, and so on.<br>
+If the number of arguments is greater than two, the second argument is the first element of the sequence, and so on.
 The last argument is a lambda function with the sequence number as a parameter, to calculate missing members of the sequence.

 ```cpp
 	($unfold N [val_0] [val_1] [...] \n.(val_($n)))